-4.3 File Layout
+4.4 File Layout

 - DOCS.md

 - Markdown file containing detailed documentation on every Coconut feature.
 If you are adding a new feature, you should also add documentation on it to this file.

 - FAQ.md

 - Markdown file containing frequently asked questions and their answers.
-If you had a question you wished was answered earlier when learning Coconut, you should add it to this file.
+If you had a question you wished

+was answered earlier when learning Coconut, you should add it to this file.

 - HELP.md

 - Markdown file containing Coconut's tutorial.
 The tutorial should be a streamlined introduction to Coconut and all of its most important features.

 - Makefile

-- Contains targets for installing Coconut, building the documentation, checking for dependency updates, etc. The target make dev will automatically install the full Coconut developer environment.
+- Contains targets for installing Coconut, building the documentation, checking for dependency updates, etc.

+The target make dev will automatically install the full Coconut developer environment.

 - setup.py

 - Using information from requirements.py and constants.py to install Coconut.
 Also reads README.rst to generate the PyPI description.

-- conf.py
+- · conf.py

 - Sphinx configuration file for Coconut's documentation.

-- coconut
+- · coconut

-- \\\\coconut\\\.py
+- coconut.py

-- \ Mimics the Coconut header by generating and executing it when imported.
+- Mimics the Coconut header by generating and executing it when imported.
 Used by the REPL.

-- \\init\\.py
+- init.py

-- \ Includes the implementation of the %coconut IPython magic.
+- Includes the implementation of the %coconut IPython magic.

-- \\\\\\\.py
+- main.py

-- \ Imports and runs main from main.py.
+- Imports and runs main from main.py.

 - constants.py

-- \ All constants used across Coconut are defined here, including dependencies, magic numbers/strings, etc.
+- All constants used across Coconut are defined here, including dependencies, magic numbers/strings, etc.

 - convenience.py

-- \ Contains cmd, version, setup, and parse functions as convenience utilities when using Coconut as a module.
+- Contains cmd, version, setup, and parse functions as convenience utilities when using Coconut as a module.
 Documented in DOCS.md.

 - exceptions.py

-- \ All of the exceptions raised by Coconut are defined here, both those shown to the user and those used only internally.
+- All of the exceptions raised by Coconut are defined here, both those shown to the user and those used only internally.

 - highlighter.py

-- \ Contains Coconut's Pygments syntax highlighter, as well as modified Python highlighters that don't fail if they encounter unknown syntax.
+- Contains Coconut's Pygments syntax highlighter, as well as modified Python highlighters that don't fail if they encounter unknown syntax.

 - main.py

-- \ Contains main and main\run, the entry points for the coconut and coconut-run commands, respectively.
+- Contains main and main_run, the entry points for the coconut and coconut-run commands, respectively.

 - requirements.py

-- \ Processes Coconut's requirements from constants.py into a form setup.py can use, as well as checks for updates to Coconut's dependencies.
+- Processes Coconut's requirements from constants.py into a form setup.py can use, as well as checks for updates to Coconut's dependencies.

 - root.py

-- \ root.py creates and executes the part of Coconut's header that normalizes Python built-ins across versions.
-Whenever you are writing a new file, you should always add from coconut.root import \ to ensure compatibility with different Python versions. root.py also sets basic version-related constants.
+- root.py creates and executes the part of Coconut's header that normalizes Python built-ins across versions.
+Whenever you are writing a new file, you should always add from coconut.root import to ensure compatibility with different Python versions. root.py also sets basic version-related constants.

 - terminal.py

-- \ Contains utilities for displaying messages to the console, mainly logger, which is Coconut's primary method of logging a message from anywhere.
+- Contains utilities for displaying messages to the console, mainly logger, which is Coconut's primary method of logging a message from anywhere.

 - command

-- \ \\init\.py
+- init.py

-- Imports everything in command.py.
+- · Imports everything in command.py.

-- \ cli.py
+- cli.py

 - · Creates the ArgumentParser object used to parse Coconut command-line arguments.

-- \ command.py
+- command.py

-- Contains Command, whose start method is the main entry point for the Coconut command-line utility.
+- · Contains Command, whose start method is the main entry point for the Coconut command-line utility.

+- mypy.py

+- · Contains objects necessary for Coconut's --mypy flag.

-- \ util.py
+- util.py

-- Contains utilities used by command.py, including Prompt for getting syntax-highlighted input, and Runner for executing compiled Python.
+- · Contains utilities used by command.py, including Prompt for getting syntax-highlighted input, and Runner for executing compiled Python.

-- \ watch.py
+- watch.py

-- · Contains classes necessary for Coconut's --watch flag.
+- · Contains objects necessary for Coconut's --watch flag.

 - compiler

-- \ \\init\\.py
+- init.py

 - · Imports everything in compiler.py.

-- \ compiler.py
+- compiler.py

-- Contains Compiler, the class that actually compiles Coconut code.
+- · Contains Compiler, the class that actually compiles Coconut code.
 Compiler inherits from Grammar in grammar.py to get all of the basic grammatical definitions, then extends them with all of the handlers that depend on the compiler's options (e.g. the current --target).
 Compiler also does pre- and post-processing, including replacing strings with markers (pre-processing) and adding the header (post-processing).

-- \ grammar.py
+- grammar.py

-- Contains Grammar, the class that specifies Coconut's grammar in PyParsing.
+- · Contains Grammar, the class that specifies Coconut's grammar in PyParsing.
 Coconut performs one-pass compilation by attaching "handlers" to specific grammar objects to transform them into compiled Python. grammar.py contains all basic (non-option-dependent) handlers.

-- \ header.py

-- · Contains getheader, which generates the header at the top of all compiled Coconut files.

-- \ matching.py

-- Contains Matcher, which handles the compilation of all Coconut pattern-matching, including match statements, destructuring assignment, and pattern-matching functions.

-- \ util.py

-- · Contains utilities for working with PyParsing objects that are primarily used by grammar.py.